Non-allergic soap recipe for sensitive skin and babies

 6. CUT AND CURE Remove the soap from the mould.
 If it seems too soft to remove, wait for another 12 to 24 hours before removing.
 Cut the soap into 12 (4-ounce) bars.
 Allow the bars to cure in a well-ventilated location for 4 to 6 weeks.

-If you’d like to mix and match essential oil blends of your own, use the same amount called for in the recipe until you are able to judge the strength of the oil and your own preference.
+If you’d like to mix and match essential oil blends of your own, use the same amount called for in the recipe until you can judge the strength of the oil and your preference.
 Don’t interchange any other ingredients without using a lye calculator.